PdxCodeGuild/Full-Stack-Day-Class/notes/joining.md

 # Joining

-**Joining** is _following links_ between related data.
+**Joining** is _following links_ between related data to produce derived groups.
-It might require aggregating along the way.

 E.g. We have a list of books with authors, a list of authors with cities they live in, look up what books were written in a city.

-This is best done with _lookup dicts_ that you've already made that group by what links you're using.
+This is best done by [mapping](/notes/mapping.md) into _lookup dicts_ then further [grouping](/notes/grouping.md) on those lookup dicts.

+1. Generate lookup dicts that will link between the data you want to join.
+    This is made super easy if you name your dicts like `x_to_y` and `y_to_z` because then you can follow from `x` to `z`.

+1. Write a grouping key function.
+    It will take in your items you want to be grouping and use a daisy chain of lookup dicts to find the derived value you want to group upon.

+1. Perform a grouping using that function.

 ```py
 book_data = [